 Bengaluru, India's "Garden City" and the country's IT powerhouse, pulsates with innovation and growth.
-Yet, beneath its gleaming facade lies a hidden crisis – plastic pollution.
+Yet, beneath its gleaming facade lies a hidden crisis – Plastic pollution.
 Single-use plastic disposables and food packaging products are choking the city's environment, posing a significant threat to public health and the ecosystem.
-The Bruhat Bengaluru Mahanagara Palike (BBMP) needs to take a stronger stance by implementing a stricter ban on these harmful materials.
+The Bruhat Bengaluru Mahanagara Palike (BBMP) must take a stronger stance by implementing a stricter ban on these harmful materials.

 A City Drowning in Plastic Waste